cockpit-project/cockpit-project.github.io/_posts/2015-07-10-rest-api-plugin.md

 <script src="../base1/cockpit.js"></script>
 ```

 We also include the cockpit.css file to make sure the look of our tool matches that of Cockpit.
-The HTML is pretty basic, defining a little list where the info shown.
+The HTML is pretty basic, defining a little list where the info is shown.

-In the javascript code, first we setup an HTTP client to access docker.
+In the javascript code, first we set up an HTTP client to access docker.
 Docker listens for HTTP requests on a Unix socket called `/var/run/docker.sock`.
 In addition the permissions on that socket often require escalated privileges to access, so we tell Cockpit to try to gain `superuser` privileges for this task, but continue anyway if it cannot:

 ```javascript
 var docker = cockpit.http("/var/run/docker.sock", { superuser: "try" });